PedroCristo/portfolio_project_3/README.md

 ### Hangman Stage 6

 ![Hangman Stage 6](./assets/images/readme/hangman-feature-10.jpg)
 * 5 letters guessed wrong the player will see the hangman and 5 parts of the hangman, rope, head, torso, and both arms in red.
-Also the "Danger Zone" will be displayed.
+Also the alert message "Danger Zone" will be displayed.

 ### Hangman Stage 7